tines/terraform-provider-tines/docs/index.md

 # Tines Provider

 The Tines provider is used to interact with resources supported by Tines.
 The provider needs to be configured with the proper credentials before it can be used.

+## Upgrading Versions
+Because the Tines Terraform provider is still under active development, breaking changes may occur in minor versions for any 0.x.x release.
+Future stable versions (1.x.x and above) will follow SemVer principles for backwards compatibility in minor and patch version updates.

+Be sure to read the version upgrade guides to understand any breaking changes before upgrading.

 ## Example Usage